Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Formal framework

 \subsection{Numerical computation}

-The computation of $V^{\eps}$ requires the inverse of a badly conditioned matrix when $\eps$ is small.
-However, from the proof of Theorem \ref{teo:limit}, it is possible to obtain a procedure for computing $V$ that avoids the need for computing $V^{\eps}$.
+From the proof of Theorem \ref{teo:limit}, it is possible to obtain a procedure for computing $V$ that avoids the need for computing $V^{\eps}$.
+This procedure is used later for technical purposes.
 Specifically, \eqref{eq:numeric} and \eqref{eq:numeric2} imply that only the inverse of $(I - P_1)$ needs to be computed, where $P_1$ is a sub-stochastic matrix.
 This is due to the fact that the voting weight of agents in $N_3$ (and $N_2$) is zero, and therefore, it suffices to obtain the voting weight of agents in $N_1$.
 This observation is summarized in Algorithm \ref{alg:proc}.